core-wg/corrclar/draft-bormann-core-corr-clar.md

 the server can answer the request.
 It should still include an Echo value, whose presence in the next request serves to confirm the client's address.

-This situation can happen at any time in OSCORE, or in DTLS after a CID based resumption.
+This situation can happen at any time, especially after a prolonged period of quiescence, regardless of the security protocol.

-Verifying the client's address is not only relevant for amplification attacks (which addresses attacks described in {{?I-D.irtf-t2trg-amplification-attacks}}) but also for traffic misdirection.
+Verifying the client's address is not only crucial for mitigating amplification attacks ({{?I-D.irtf-t2trg-amplification-attacks}}), but also to avoid traffic misdirection.
-{{Section 7 of ?I-D.ietf-tls-dtls-rrc}} contains a menu of options how to use RRC messages to distinguish different cases.
+{{Section 7 of ?I-D.ietf-tls-dtls-rrc}} describes options for how to use RRC messages to distinguish different cases.
-An 4.01 response with Echo can perform some of the functions equivalently (with the Echo value taking the place of the RRC cookie), but does not provide a means to distinguish between non-preferred and preferred paths.
+A 4.01 response with Echo can perform some of the same functions, with the Echo value replacing the RRC cookie.
+However, it does not offer a way to distinguish between non-preferred and preferred paths.

 Where that distinction matters,
 RRC provides the right tools to make it.